Baylee Klingler

-Baylee Alexis Klingler (born September 20, 1999) is an American professional softball player for the Blaze of the Athletes Unlimited Softball League (AUSL) and member of the United States women's national softball team.
+Baylee Alexis Klingler (born September 20, 1999) is an American professional softball player for the Carolina Blaze of the Athletes Unlimited Softball League (AUSL) and member of the United States women's national softball team.
 She previously played for the Sultanes de Monterrey of the Mexican Softball League.
 She played college softball at Washington.
 As a senior in 2022, she won the Pac-12 Conference Triple Crown.

 High school career

 Klingler attended Dickinson High School in Dickinson, Texas.
 During her career she posted a .569 batting average and .638 OBP with 31 home runs, 18 triples, 41 doubles and 144 RBI.
 She was a four-time First-Team All District and four-time First-Team All Galveston County honoree.
 During her junior and senior year, she was a member of the All-State team.
 She was also named an Under Armor All-American, MaxPreps All-American and FloSoftball All-American.
 She was a two-time Galveston County Female Athlete of the Year finalist, Galveston County softball co-player of the year and 2018 Galveston Offensive MVP.
 She was ranked as the No. 4 recruit in the 2018 class by FloSoftball and No. 5 by Extra Inning Softball.